Appointeeship - FAQ's

 Appointeeship, Deputyship, Carer Cards, Power of Attorney Appointeeship - FAQ's

-An appointee must inform the DWP if there is any change in a person’s circumstances that may affect their welfare benefits and also changes of address, or change of bank account details.
+An appointee must inform the DWP if there is any change in a person’s circumstances that may affect their welfare benefits, including changes of address or bank account details.

 The appointee will check the balance of savings for their client regularly and inform the DWP, by letter, when the total amount of savings reaches the levels that may affect a benefit claim.